superfly/docs/laravel/the-basics/customizing-deployments.html.md

 fi
 ```

 Note that [release commands](/docs/reference/configuration/#the-deploy-section) run in a temporary VM.
 Any file-based changes done in the release command (such as `artisan view:cache`) will be lost when the release command is completed.
 The subsequently deployed application is a totally different VM.
+Commands that result in file-based changes (such as `artisan view:cache`) is best run as a Startup Script.